 - Where is the data stored?

-- Are data sources centralized and organized in a logical way?
+- Are data sources centralised and organised in a logical way?

 From an implementation point of view, it’s essential to consider data encryption, backups, data access, and control to ensure confidentiality and network security.
 Databases need to be flexible enough to allow users to opt in or out of certain features, and they should be able to accommodate any expiration or retention periods associated with the data.
 The best way to ensure that the platform can handle these features is to adopt a privacy-by-design approach and consider all these factors as early as possible.